Siphlonurus alternatus

 Diet

-Fine particulate detritus gathered from sediment; are gathering/ .
+Fine particulate organic detritus gathered from sediment; larvae are gathering/collecting .

 Life Cycle